Executive R&D Chef Alan Li Reveals the Secrets of his House-made Hoisin Sauce

 We really love Asian food around here.
-After all, Chef Justine headed the groundbreaking Vietnamese restaurant The Slanted Door for many years and our research and development guy, Alan Li, grew up in San Francisco’s Chinatown, shopping daily in the markets there and eating his mother’s Cantonese steamed fish.
+After all, Chef Justine ran the kitchen at one of San Francisco’s best known Vietnamese restaurants for many years and our research and development guy, Alan Li, grew up in San Francisco’s Chinatown, shopping daily in the markets there and eating his mother’s Cantonese steamed fish.
 Together, the two of them bring serious chops to our stir-fries, curries, and noodle soups.

-Li recently worked on a mu shu pork recipe that required him to develop a housemade hoisin that would match the traditional one in flavor and beat it cold in terms of nutrition.
-Here’s what he has to say about it—
+When Li created the customer favorite Mu Shu Pork recipe, it required him to develop a housemade hoisin that would match the traditional one in flavor and beat it cold in terms of nutrition.
+Since then, we've used it in several recipes, like this week's Hoisin-Glazed Chicken with Glass Noodle and Cucumber Salad.
+Here’s what he has to say about it:

 Mu shu pork is one dish we’ve been wanting to make for a long time, but it was the hoisin sauce that made me nervous.
 Commercial hoisin often includes processed sugar, gluten, soy—ingredients many Sun Basket customers try to avoid.
 But I love a good challenge, so I set out to make a sauce with the same flavor profile but a different set of ingredients.